Aktounsi/animate_logos/README.rst

 SVG Logo Animation using Machine Learning
 -----------------------------------------

-This project allows to automatically animate logos in SVG format using Machine Learning.
+This project allows to automatically animate logos in SVG format using machine learning.

 Its functionality includes: